 May I contact with professors at MAU?

 We are happy to forward your e-mail to the specific individuals you would like to get in touch with.
 Information on our professors is available here (available in Japanese).

 What is the tuition fee?

 It is approximately 2,000,000 yen for the first year.

 Do you have dormitories?

-A: Unfortunately, we do not have any dormitories either on-campus or off-campus, but our Student Support Section will provide you with information about apartments located in the vicinity.
+We have a dormitory for female students off-campus.
+It has 58 single rooms (furnished), and costs 74,500 yen per month with two meals and 58,200 yen per month without meal respectively.
+As the number of the rooms is limited, in case they are fully-occupied, our Student Support Section will provide you with information about apartments located in the vicinity.
 Monthly rent for a one-room apartment (including kitchen, bathroom and toilet) in the area is approximately 50,000 yen to 60,000 yen.